 In consideration of the MMIWG2S crisis in Canada, and our seasonal theatre’s location near the Red River, Shakespeare in the Ruins (SIR) is making an on-going commitment to reparations.*

-This is a multi-year commitment, based on our annual revenue that will see the organization donating to Drag the Red, a local, community-based, Indigenous lead organization that searches for the murdered and the missing in Winnipeg’s Red River.
+This is a multi-year commitment, based on our annual earned revenue that will see the organization supporting Drag the Red, a local, community-based, Indigenous lead organization that searches for the murdered and the missing in Winnipeg’s Red River.

-In 2022, this donation was $4000, which represents approximately 1% of Shakespeare in the Ruins revenue for the year.
+In 2023, this financial support was in the amount of $4000, which represents approximately 3.5% of Shakespeare in the Ruins earned revenue for the year.

 Since 2018 SIR’s board and management team have prioritized consultation, education, and action to reconciliation, reparation, equity, and responsible story telling.